Off White Papers

 2.2 Digital Foundations: From Packets to Power

 Baran’s packet-switching principles, which revolutionized digital communications, provide a crucial theoretical foundation for our framework.
 Just as the internet routes data packets via Baran’s hot potato packet switching, dynamically through multiple pathways, Pointillistic Nano-NRG treats energy as discrete packets that can be routed flexibly through the system.
 It adds not only survivability but resilience.
+This approach enables:

 • Dynamic load balancing across multiple power sources.